Insignificant Events in the Life of a Cactus

 Essential to Aven are her motley crew of friends, Cheeto-eating Zion and barking Connor.
 Connor has Tourette’s Syndrome and both Aven and readers learn plenty about each other, and themselves, by attending Connor’s support group.
 Zion is one of those misfits whom no one wants to be friends with – except Aven and Zion.

 Together they set out to solve the mystery of Stagecoach Pass, the amusement part where she lives.
-Through her sense of humor, strong-will, and therapeutic blogging, Aven solves the mysteries of Stagecoach Pass and the mystery herself.
+Through her sense of humor, strong-will, and therapeutic blogging, Aven solves the mysteries of Stagecoach Pass and the mystery of herself.
 The books abounds with messages of perseverance, empathy, and resilience that every middle reader can understand.